-Dennis leads a small team meeting for prayer and worship together at 10.00am before going onto the streets of Hunstanton every week, on either Thursday or Saturday mornings, seeking those whom Holy Spirit has led us to, with “clues” in the form of “words of knowledge”.
+Treasure Hunting involves a small team meeting for prayer and worship together at 10.00am before going onto the streets of Hunstanton every week seeking those whom Holy Spirit has led us to, with “clues” in the form of “words of knowledge”.
 Our aim is to bless these “treasures” with prayer, healing or a word of encouragement.
 If the weather is not conducive to chatting to people on the streets, we prayer walk the town and/or seek to interact with staff and customers in local shops.

 Gordon and Mike cook a breakfast for everyone who pre-books for it at 9.45am (usually) on the third Sunday of each month.
 Gordon also organises men’s breakfasts from time to time, either in the café area or in a local eatery.
 These are times for church family members and their guests to eat and fellowship together before enjoying an interesting talk or film, followed by lively discussion.

 From time to time, as the Lord prompts us, members of the church family will go out into the local area to pray for the community under the banner of “Your Kingdom come, Your will be done on earth as it is in Heaven.”